Posterior asymptotics of nonparametric location-scale mixtures for multivariate density estimation: Appendix

 for some positive constant $C_1$.
 Finally, the constant factor by $6$ can be absorbed in the bound, hence \eqref{eq:6} follows. \end{proof} \begin{remark} The usual low-entropy, high mass sieve approach of Theorem 2 by \citet{ghos:etal:1999} is not suitable for multivariate DP location-scale mixture.
 This theorem, indeed, requires a sieve $\F_n$ such that: (i) $\Pi(\F_n^c)$ decreases exponentially fast in $n$, and (ii) the $L_1$ metric entropy of $\F_n$ grows linearly with $n$.
-As for (i), let $\F_n$ to be defined as $\mathcal{G}$ of Lemma \ref{lemma:sieve} with $M=\sigma^{-2c_2}=\bar{a}_h=u_h=n$, $H_n=\lfloor Cn\epsilon^2/\log n\rfloor$, $\underline{a}_h$=0 and $l_h=1$.
+As for (i), let $\F_n$ to be defined as $\mathcal{G}$ of Lemma \ref{lemma:sieve} with $M=\sigmadown^{-2c_2}=\bar{a}_h=u_h=n$, $H_n=\lfloor Cn\epsilon^2/\log n\rfloor$, $\underline{a}_h$=0 and $l_h=1$.
 Clearly $\F_n \uparrow \F$ as $n\to\infty$.
 However, in order to have $\F_n$ satisfying condition (i), stronger tail conditions on $P^*$ are necessary than those in \eqref{eq:1} and \eqref{eq:4}, namely exponential tail behaviors.
-While one can be still satisfied with a Gaussian specification for $\theta$, exponential tail for the condition number turns out to be too restrictive ruling out all the models discussed in Section 3 as well as any other reasonable prior specification for non diagonal covariance matrices.
+While one can be still satisfied with a Gaussian specification for $\mu$, exponential tail for the condition number turns out to be too restrictive ruling out all the models discussed in Section 3 as well as any other reasonable prior specification for non diagonal covariance matrices.
 However, as an inspection of the proof of Lemma \ref{lemma:sieve} reveals, with diagonal covariance matrices the metric entropy is considerably smaller and one can prove consistency by applying Theorem 2 of \citet{ghos:etal:1999} under essentially the same tail requirements of DP location mixture of \citet{shen:etal:2012}.
-We omit the details here. \end{remark}

-\begin{proof}[Proof of Corollary \ref{cor:consistencywhishart}] That conditions \eqref{eq:2} and \eqref{eq:3} are satisfied when $\mathcal{L}=IW(\Sigma_0,\nu)$ has been proved in Lemma 1 of \citet{shen:etal:2012}.
+We omit the details here. \end{remark} \begin{proof}[Proof of Corollary \ref{cor:consistencywhishart}] That conditions \eqref{eq:2} and \eqref{eq:3} are satisfied when $\mathcal{L}=IW(\Sigma_0,\nu)$ has been proved in Lemma 1 of \citet{shen:etal:2012}.
 Therefore we focus here on condition \eqref{eq:4} on the condition number.
 Let for the moment $\Sigma_0=I$.
 We directly work with the joint distribution of the ordered eigenvalues of a Wishart-distributed matrix: